osnabrugge/dotfiles/README.md

 ```

 **What to expect:**

 1. You'll be prompted to configure machine type (headless/ephemeral)
 2. You'll need to enter your sudo password for package installation
 3. After installation, **log out and back in** to activate zsh as your default shell
 4. Bitwarden CLI will be installed automatically

+**Bitwarden usage instructiopns:**

+1. For fresh login: Use bwlogin (not bw login)
+2. For unlock: Use bwunlock
+3. For logout: Use bwlogout

 ### Manual Installation